-The biggest, most remarkable chainsaws, can be utilized to chop down enormous trees while the most basic chainsaws can be ideal for cutting greenery in the backyard.
+The biggest, most remarkable chainsaws can chop down enormous trees, while the most basic chainsaws can be ideal for cutting greenery in the backyard.

 Regardless of what sort of chainsaw you get, it’s essential to exercise great caution when operating these powerful machines.